Do You Know The Difference Between A Conservatorship And A Guardianship?

 What Is A Guardianship?

 A Guardianship is a legal relationship where the court appoints someone to make decisions for someone else.
-Guardians have broad power over their ward – the individual in their care – and guardianship can fall into one of two categories:
+Guardians have broad power over their ward – the individual in their care – and guardianship can be either or both of these:

 - Guardian of the person: Able to make decisions about medical care, housing and other personal issues of an individual.